Histamine - what exactly is it and what causes it in our body?

 17. Cereals containing gluten

-In addition, it can be said that histamine is quickly formed in foods that are no longer completely fresh.
+It can also be said that in foods that are no longer completely fresh, Histamine is quickly formed becomes.
 The fresher the food, the more tolerable it is for people with histamine intolerance.

-As already mentioned, the enzyme diamine oxidase needs vitamin B6, vitamin C and copper.
-If these micronutrients are the cause of the enzyme deficiency, histamine degradation can be accelerated by eating foods that contain these substances in good bioavailability.
-Vitamin C is especially helpful.
-Cabbage contains a lot of it.
-Of course, the degradation can also be accelerated with a medicine that contains DAO.
+As already mentioned, the enzyme diamine oxidase requires vitamin B6, vitamin C and copper.
+If these micronutrients are the cause of the enzyme deficiency, histamine breakdown can be accelerated by eating foods that contain these substances in good bioavailability.
+Vitamin C is particularly helpful.
+Brassica vegetables contain a lot of it.
+Of course, the degradation can also be accelerated with a drug that contains DAO.

-However, it would be more important to look for the cause.
-Often this is due to an intact intestine (leaky gut), a strain on the liver and intestine from medicines and toxins, a micronutrient deficiency, stress and too many putrefactive bacteria in the intestinal flora.
+However, it would be more important to investigate the cause.
+This is often due to a non-intact intestine ( leaky gut ), a burden on the liver and intestines due to medications and toxins, a micronutrient deficiency, stress and too many Putrefactive bacteria in the intestinal flora.

-(Anti) Histamine pills often contain the enzyme diamine oxidase, which can help break down histamine.
-They often help, but should not be seen as a long-term solution.
-The main problem is that they usually - like almost every medicine - contain substances (lactose, industrial additives, etc.) that put additional strain on the intestines and liver.
+Histamine tablets contain the enzyme diamine oxidase, which can help break down histamine.
+They often help, but should not be viewed as a long-term solution.
+The main problem is that, like almost every medication, they usually contain substances (lactose, industrial additives, etc.) that put additional strain on the intestines and liver.

-This would then only further the cause of the problem.
-Basically, it is best to consider a detailed consultation with a holistic medical practitioner and possibly follow a temporary strict diet in which the histamine foods are completely avoided.
+This would only further promote the cause of the problem.
+Basically, it is best to consider detailed advice from a holistic doctor and possibly follow a temporary strict diet in which histamine foods are completely avoided.

 Conclusion on histamine & histamine intolerance

 Histamine is a substance that actually sends important signals in the immune system when the body comes into contact with external toxins or pathogens.
-Histamine is also found in food, which is why the enzyme diamine oxidase, produced in the intestine, plays an important role in breaking down histamine.
-If the enzyme is not sufficiently present, histamine intolerance occurs, which can lead to numerous unpleasant symptoms.
-The cause, which often lies in an unhealthy intestine and an overloaded liver as well as a micronutrient deficiency, should be determined and treated.
+Histamine is also found in foods, which is why the enzyme diamine oxidase, produced in the intestine, plays an important role in breaking down histamine.
+If the enzyme is not present in sufficient quantities, histamine intolerance occurs, which can lead to numerous unpleasant symptoms.
+The cause, which is often due to an unhealthy intestine and an overstressed liver as well as a micronutrient deficiency, should be identified and treated.